SolverMax/Collated/Staff-scheduling/Post-office-problem/readme.md

 - Source has been converted to a Jupyter notebook.
 - The original model appears to be wrong, so a constraint has been modified.
 - Added an additional component to the objective function.
+- Extended the output to provide additional information about the solution.